-Aside from avoiding accidents in daily life we need to take care when we’re hauling gear or dealing with stressful performance situations.
+Aside from avoiding accidents in daily life, we need to take care to avert mishaps when we’re hauling gear or dealing with stressful performance situations.

-Precautions include allowing ample setup time at concerts so that we don’t rush, using wheeled carts for heavy equipment, and adopting sensible movement practices when we lift and carry.
+Precautions include allowing ample time to set up at concerts so that we don’t rush, using wheeled carts for heavy equipment, and adopting sensible movement practices when we lift and carry.

 4. Anatomical Differences